jschwartzman/findit/README.md

 The program can be built by copying the files included here to a local directory and running sudo make.
 Type findit --help or any alias name with --help to see the program's aliases and options.

-Findit is documented in the June 2018 issue of Linux Format Magazine.
+Findit is documented in the June 2018 issue of Linux Format Magazine (LXF250).